Paradise Road (1997 film): Historical context

 During World War II, many women became prisoners of war and faced a twenty to fifty percent death rate in Japanese prison camps.
-However, many women prisoners of war stories have been overlooked, with the exception of the women POWs of Sumatra.
+However, many women prisoners of war stories have been overlooked, except the women POWs of Sumatra.
 Thousands of British and Dutch colonists made the East Indies their home.
 Singapore was the most popular living option with the Raffles Hotel, shops, and beautiful houses, which attracted many soldiers and their wives.
-The Japanese armed forces attacked Pearl Harbor, Malaysia, Singapore and Hong Kong on 7 December 1941.
+The Japanese armed forces attacked Pearl Harbor, Malaysia, Singapore, and Hong Kong on 7 December 1941.
 Europeans held the Japanese forces to an inferior level and put their trust in the British navy that guarded Singapore.
-But the Japanese advanced on British military lines, captured the British airfield, and dropped bombs on the city, which led to a retreat by the British forces.
-On 15 February 1942 the Japanese took Singapore.
+But the Japanese advanced on British military lines captured the British airfield, and dropped bombs on the city, which led to a retreat by the British forces.
+On 15 February 1942, the Japanese took Singapore.

-Due to the belief that the city was safe, many women and children had remained in Singapore when the city was attacked.
+Due to the belief that the city was safe, many women and children remained in Singapore when the city was attacked.
 The inhabitants of the city, including women and children, ran to board ships to flee the island.
 Some of these ships housed the women POWs of Sumatra.
 The "Vyner Brooke" contained 65 nurses from the Australian Army Nursing Service.
 It reached the Banka Strait before the Japanese attacked and released bombs over the ship.
 The women and children were forced to jump overboard to save their lives, but the Japanese continued to fire on the women in the water.

 The survivors swam ashore to Banka Island.
-One of the Australian nurses suggested the women and children to head toward a village on the island while the nurses remained on the beach to care for the men's wounds.
-When the Japanese discovered them, the men were rounded up and twenty-two of the nurses were forced back into the water where they were shot by the soldiers.
+One of the Australian nurses suggested the women and children head toward a village on the island while the nurses remained on the beach to care for the men's wounds.
+When the Japanese discovered them, the men were rounded up, and twenty-two of the nurses were forced back into the water where they were shot by the soldiers.
 Only Vivian Bullwinkel survived after the soldiers opened fire.
 Bullwinkel later found the rest of the nurses that survived the sinking of the ship.
 The women were transferred from Banka Island to Sumatra.
 Some survived the multiple voyages back and forth between the islands for three and a half years.
 The women were living in the Sumatra prison camp when the war ended and a rescue came for the survivors.